ManojGowda2006/Digital_Health_Clinic/README.md

 # Digital_Health_Clinic

- Patient-portal for digital health clinic, where they can register, view , book and download the reports in the pdf format.
+ Patient-portal for digital health clinic, where patients can register, view , book and download the reports in the pdf format.

  #### Deployed Link - "https://digitalhealthclinic.netlify.app/"